 OpenRefine does not require internet access to run its basic functions.
 Once you download and install it, it runs as a small web server on your own computer, and you access that local web server by using your browser.

 You will see a command line window open when you run OpenRefine.
-Leave that window alone while you work on datasets in your browser.
+Ignore that window while you work on datasets in your browser.

-No matter how you load OpenRefine, it will load in your computer’s default browser.
+No matter how you start OpenRefine, it will load its interface in your computer’s default browser.
 If you would like to use another browser instead, start OpenRefine and then point your chosen browser at the home screen: http://127.0.0.1:3333/.

 OpenRefine works best on browsers based on Webkit, such as: